doofus9341/small-iron-pack-3/README.md

 ## Installation
 [Prism Launcher](https://prismlauncher.org/) is required to import and install this modpack.

-[Small-Iron-Pack-3](https://www.dropbox.com/scl/fi/jv85ttwlflrne1fptpwfk/Small-Iron-Pack-3.zip?rlkey=ab3fpe68lalygkggh90j0e30e&dl=1) is the modpack instance you will import into Prism Launcher.
+[Small-Iron-Pack-3](https://www.dropbox.com/scl/fi/jv85ttwlflrne1fptpwfk/Small-Iron-Pack-3.zip?rlkey=ab3fpe68lalygkggh90j0e30e&dl=1) is the modpack zip you will import into Prism Launcher.

 The zip is a Prism Launcher instance pre-configured with [packwiz-installer-bootstrap](https://github.com/packwiz/packwiz-installer-bootstrap).
 It is configured to run a Pre-launch command that will automatically download all required mods and config files, as well as update the modpack instance automatically.